aymane-maghouti/sales-data-pipeline/README.md

         sales_data_sqlserver.png
 ```

-note that the json file contains your project  metadata and some other information, you can generate from your ptoject on GCP (BigQuery) Here is a capture of the file  :
+note that the json file contains your project  meta-data and some other informations, you can generate it from your ptoject craeted on GCP (BigQuery) Here is a capture of the file  :

 ![project metadata](images/project_metadata.png)